Yakima Valley BMX & Indoor Track

 Yakima riders Austin Waters, 20, and Kody Brotherton, 11,

-reached the finals of their respective events in last weekend's
+reached the finals of their respective events in last weekends

 American Bicycle Association BMX U.S. Nationals in Roseville, Calif.